Every home recording studio needs a pair of good studio headphones. You need them for listening, recording, mixing, and mastering.

 11. Audio-Technica ATH-M40x

-Audio-Technica ATH-M40x is a little brother of M50x and is one of my favorite headphones for mixing.
-I personally own it and it is a great sounding headphone.
+Audio-Technica ATH-M40x is a little brother of M50x and is one of my favorite studio headphones for mixing.
+I personally own it and it is a great-sounding headphone.
 It’s great for listening, recording, mixing, and mastering.
 There is nothing that it can’t do.
 Closed-back design with 40mm speakers, and very comfortable earcups.
 You will feel no pain during long mixing sessions.

 Also, it folds and occupies very little space.
 Very convenient to use.
 It has an impedance of 35 ohms and covers the spectrum from 15Hz to 24kHz.
 You can hear everything.
 Also, it has one of the flattest spectrums which means you hear everything perfectly.
 Produces very accurate lows and clear highs.